-Undergraduate enrollment rebounded in 2016-17 through excellent advising, recruitment and retention through student clubs and other school activities.
+Undergraduate enrollment has gradually declined over the past 10 years in an effort to bring class sizes in line with faculty numbers, and as a result students are given the attention they deserve.
 The school is large enough to support resources for students, yet small enough so students receive individualized attention by world-class faculty.

 This is an indicator of whether incoming freshmen tend to stay with the major or switch to another major by their second year.
-Most stay.
+In fall 2017 about 86 percent of 2016-17 freshmen returned to the program, and all-time high.
 Our analysis indicates that some of our entering majors tend to move out to other majors by their sophomore year, more so than other parts of campus, as opposed to being a major that attracts students who switch to us from other programs.
 An introductory class for pre-majors started in 2008 has helped students decide whether journalism is for them, which has lowered the retention rate.
 We consider that a good thing – students continue in the major dedicated and knowing what they want, which leads to higher graduation rates for the school (see below).

 4. Students graduate with greater journalism knowledge

 The school administers a multiple-choice test to pre-majors as they come into the major (Journalism 105) and in their capstone school media courses, typically for seniors.
 Below is a comparison, showing the better scores of seniors compared to pre-majors for a variety of categories, including ethics, numeracy, writing, media law, and the role of the press in society.
-The scores in 2017-17 for ethics dipped below typical years so the faculty will look at that closely to see if that is an outlier or if the curriculum needs adjustment.
+Scores for grammar continue to rise.

 5. Students leave the school better writers